 Precancerous skin lesions, also called actinic keratoses, may evolve over time into cancer if not properly treated.
 The key to prevent skin cancers is the early diagnosis and treatment of actinic keratoses.
-Dr. Matsuda and Dr. Sheu in Honolulu, HI offer many effective therapies.
+Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, HI offer many effective therapies.

 WHAT IS ACTINIC KERATOSIS (AK)?

 This condition manifests as scaly, rough patches growing on the skin which are caused by long-term sun exposure.
 This symptom is found mostly on the scalp, lips, ears, face, neck, hands, forearms, and other areas commonly exposed to the sun.